CAAPIM/apim-charts/charts/portal/README.md

 ## Release Notes

+## 2.3.12 General Updates
+- This new version of the chart supports API Portal 5.2.3
 ## 2.3.11 General Updates
 - Added a preflight check (initContainer) for the core apim/ingress deployment
   - This resolves a race condition that occurs on slower hardware where apim/ingress starts before other dependent services are ready.